Neuw84/debezium-kafka-connect-docker-s3tables/README.md

 # Debezium Streaming Solution

-This project demonstrates a streaming solution using Debezium with PostgreSQL, Kafka, and AWS infrastructure.
+This project demonstrates a streaming solution using Debezium with PostgreSQL, Kafka, on both local development mode using ```Docker``` and AWS infrastructure ( to be done).

 ## Local Development Setup